Mike Towell had seizures, told not to box years prior to fatal bout

 “He was livid with me, fuming as he felt like I was trying to stop him boxing.

 “He was livid with me because I was actually telling the doctor what was going on with him,” she said.

 The 25 year-old, who was known as ‘Iron’ Mike, also asked a nurse to refer him for a head scan after sparring.

-When Towell could only manage three rounds before terrible ‘agonising’ pain kicked in, the fighter ‘begged’ for the procedure.
+When Towell could only manage three rounds before terrible ‘agonizing’ pain kicked in, the fighter ‘begged’ for the procedure.

-Tracey said the nurse told Towell to book in with a doctor in order to be referred.
+Tracey said the nurse told Towell to book in with a doctor to be referred.
 The appointment was never made.

-Opponent on that fateful night in Glasgow -Dale Evans, has since retired from the sport after being unable to cope with what happened.
+On that fateful night in Glasgow -Dale Evans was the opponent.
+He has since retired from the sport after being unable to cope with what happened.

 The Welshman cited the effects of Towell’s passing in his decision at the time.